I. M. Pei: Life Is Architecture

 Share with a friend

-On view at Qatar Museums Gallery – Al Riwaq, the I. M. Pei: Life Is Architecture exhibition explores the full depth and breadth of Pei’s life and work.
-The exhibition is organised around six key themes that shaped Pei’s singular vision: his upbringing, approach to cities, engagement with art, relationship with clients, masterful use of geometry, materials, and structure, as well as deep reflection on the past.
+On view at Qatar Museums Gallery – Al Riwaq, the I. M. Pei: Life Is Architecture exhibition explored the full depth and breadth of Pei’s life and work.
+The exhibition was organised around six key themes that shaped Pei’s singular vision: his upbringing, approach to cities, engagement with art, relationship with clients, masterful use of geometry, materials, and structure, as well as deep reflection on the past.

 This exhibition is organised by Qatar Museums in collaboration with M+.